Unless you are designing something for use in a focus group, focus groups are absolutely meaningless as an ethnographic research tool.

 Research

-by Cheryl Paulsen in Choosing the right user research method for your projectby Cheryl Paulsenin Choosing the right user research method for your project
+by Cheryl Paulsenin Choosing the right user research method for your project